 Talking Book Players

-Digital Talking Book Machines come in two designs: Standard (DS1) and Advanced (DA1).
-The Advanced model has a few more features than the Standard model and is designed for people who listen to non-fiction which requires use of the index features.
+Digital Talking Book players come in two designs: Standard and Advanced.
+The Advanced model has a few more features than the Standard model and is helpful to those who listen to non-fiction with many chapters and sections, such as a cookbook.

 To learn which version of the software your player is using and to obtain your player’s serial number, press the SLEEP button (crescent-shaped button) ten times.
 The player will keep repeating the numbers until the PLAY button (green rectangular button) is pressed.